ktorio/ktor-documentation/topics/auto/servers/autoreload.md

 application, such as a jar name or a project directory name.
 These classes are then loaded with a special `ClassLoader` that is recycled when a change is detected.

-`ktor-server-core` classes are specifically excluded from auto-reloading, so if you are working on something in ktor itself, don't expect it to be reloaded automatically.
+>`ktor-server-core` classes are specifically excluded from auto-reloading, so if you are working on something in ktor itself,
+>don't expect it to be reloaded automatically.
 It cannot work because core classes are loaded before the auto-reload kicks in.
-The exclusion can potentially be smaller, but it is hard to analyze all the transitive closure of types loaded during startup.
+>The exclusion can potentially be smaller, but it is hard to analyze all the transitive closure of types loaded during
-{ .note}
+>startup.
+>
+{type="note"}

-Classpath entries look like `file:///path/to/project/build/classes/myproject.jar`, so `to/project` would match, but `com.mydomain` would not.
+>Classpath entries look like `file:///path/to/project/build/classes/myproject.jar`, so `to/project` would match, but `com.mydomain` would not.
-{ .note}
+>
+{type="note"}

 ## Recompiling automatically on source changes